dwarning/VA-Models/README.md

 openvaf-compile-va.bat for MS Windows
 ```

+## Binary packages

+Released are pre-compiled models for linux (Ubuntu 22.04 checked) and Windows 10 (64bit) ready for usage with osdi configured ngspice version > 39.

 ## General Usage Instructions

-Copy the *.osdi* files from directory osdilibs to the place where the NGSPICE code models (*.cm*) are located, typically in lib/ngspice or similar.
+Copy the *.osdi* files from directory osdilibs to the place where the NGSPICE code models (*.cm*) are located, e.g. */usr/local/share/ngspice/osdi (linux)*, *C:\Spice64\lib\ngspice (Windows)*.

 Other way (as shown in the example files) is the load command *pre_osdi ../osdilibs/bsimcmg.osdi* in the NGSPICE control section.
+You can also extend the ngspice environment variable SPICE_LIB_DIR to your_path/code/osdilibs

 It is important that the *.model* card use the name of the Verilog-A module, e.g. in case of bsimcmg: *.model BSIMCMG_N bsimcmg_va*.

 Edit file 'spinit', typically found in share/ngspice/scripts: Comment out the line